niw/profiles/README.md

 Uninstall
 =========

-Using setup command, you can remove all symlinks to the configuration files located in ~/.
+Using setup command, you can remove all symlinks to the configuration files.

-    % ~/.profiles/setup --uninstall
+    % ~/.profiles/setup -r